 Prior to his stint at Loyola, Pensky coached for three years at nearby George Washington University in its women's soccer program.
 He began his coaching career at the Bullis School in Potomac, Md., where he later went on to teach and eventually piloted the boys' soccer team from 1996-98, including former Terp Steve Armas.
 While at the Bullis School, he was named 1997 High School Coach of the Year by the Maryland Ledger and paced the 18-1-1 IAC champions to a No. 13 ranking in the nation.

 In addition to his college and high school coaching experience, Pensky coached the Bethesda Soccer Club from 1991-99.

-Pensky holds a bachelor's degree in economics from Emory University, as well as an "A" license from the United States Soccer Federation, an NSCAA Premier and NSCAA goalkeeping diploma.
+Pensky holds a bachelor of economics degree from Emory University, as well as an "A" license from the United States Soccer Federation, an NSCAA Premier and NSCAA goalkeeping diploma.

-Pensky and his wife, Abby, have three children, boy-girl twins Will and Alex, who are eight, and Ben, who turned six in March.
+Pensky and his wife, Abby, have three children, twins Will and Alex who will turn three in January, and Ben who was born in March of 2004.
 The Pensky family resides in Kensington, Md.